breadcat/blog.minskio.co.uk/content/quotes.md

 >Ye shall know the truth, and the truth shall make you mad <!-- aldous huxley -->

+>You are being shagged by a rare parrot! <!-- last chance to see -->

 >You don't need a parachute to skydive.
 You need one to skydive twice

->You want sympathy?
-It's in the dictionary, between shit and syphilis <!-- what the hell did I just read -->

 >You guys have phones, don't you? <!-- diablo press conference -->

 >You sound like my parole officer

 >You stay, I go.
 No following. <!-- the iron giant -->

+>You want sympathy?
+It's in the dictionary, between shit and syphilis <!-- what the hell did I just read -->

 >You wouldn't find Hitler playing jungle music at 3 o'clock in the morning <!-- father ted -->